 The Truth About Unopened Shredded Cheese Past Expiration Date

 Have you ever found a bag of shredded cheese tucked away in the depths of your refrigerator, past its expiration date?
-It's a common scenario for many of us.
+It's a common situation for many of us.
 But before you toss that bag in the trash, let's delve into the truth about unopened shredded cheese past its expiration date.

 Understanding Expiration Dates on Shredded Cheese